Yechezkel HaNavi

 622 BCE–570 BCE · Biblical · Babylonia (exile era)

-Yechezkel ben Buzi was a priest and prophet who lived during the Babylonian exile, active in the early 6th century BCE.
-He prophesied to the Jewish exiles in Babylon, offering both stern warnings of judgment and profound visions of restoration and redemption.
-Yechezkel is renowned for his mystical experiences—most famously his vision of the divine chariot (Merkavah) and his prophecy of the resurrection of dry bones—which became foundational to Jewish mystical tradition.
-His book, preserved in the Hebrew Bible, represents one of the most visionary and theologically complex prophetic works, and he is traditionally regarded as the inaugurator of the Merkavah mystical tradition that would later flourish in rabbinic Judaism.
+Ezekiel was a priest carried into Babylonian exile who became its strangest and most visionary prophet, active in the early 6th century BCE.
+To despairing exiles in Babylon he delivered both stern warnings of judgment and profound visions of restoration and redemption — including the two images that still grip readers: a valley of dry bones rattling back to life, and a blazing divine chariot-throne (Merkavah).
+His book, preserved in the Hebrew Bible, is one of the most visionary and theologically complex prophetic works, and that chariot vision became the seed of Jewish mysticism's earliest tradition, which he is traditionally regarded as having inaugurated — the Merkavah tradition that would later flourish in rabbinic Judaism.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →